hellopat/mousetip/README.md

     <script src="/path/to/mousetip.js"></script>
     ```

+3. If you're using the built in UI library, including the following after ``mousetip.js``.
+The css is included in ./examples/css/mousetip.css

+    ```html
+    <script src="path/to/mousetip.ui.js"></script>
+    ```

-3. Add some keyboard events to listen for and add a description for the action
+4. Add some keyboard events to listen for and add a description for the action

     ```html
     <script>